Last updated:

 • Been in receipt of additional non-Household Support Fund services (e.g., Food Bank or other non-Household Support Fund support)

-Individuals who meet the requirements for Household Support Funding may be contacted by one of the charities, who will assist with making a personalised plan based on their need to apply for funding.
-They will also be provided with any necessary support.
+Individuals who meet the requirements for Household Support Funding may be contacted by one of the charities, who will assist with making a personalised plan based on their individual need and circumstances.

-If you have not been in receipt of funding from the Household Support Fund in the past, but are in need of financial support, please contact a charity in the Hardship Alliance and they will provide help and advice:
+If you have not been in receipt of funding from the Household Support Fund in the past, but need financial support, please contact a charity in the Hardship Alliance and they will assess your possible eligibility and provide further help and advice

 The Hardship Alliance will continue to review the distribution of the funds in line with the new approach and to best meet need.
 Further information will be issued in accordance with the review processes.